On the geometric quantization of contact manifolds: Geometric quantization of contact manifolds

 \subsection{Contact momentum maps}

 Let $(M,E)$ be a compact contact manifold of dimension $2n+1$.
-We will assume that the contact distribution $E$ is cooriented, so that there exists a global contact form $\theta\in\Gamma(E^0\setminus 0)$.
-The contact form $\theta$ determines a splitting $T^*M = E^*\oplus E^0$ of the cotangent bundle, a trivialization $E^0 = M\times \R$, and an orientation on $M$ given by the volume form $\mu = \theta\wedge\dfrac{d\theta^n}{n!}$.
+We will assume that the contact distribution $E$ is cooriented, so that there exists a global contact form $\theta\in\Gamma(M,E^0\setminus 0)$.
+The contact form $\theta$ determines a splitting $T^*M = E^*\oplus E^0$ of the cotangent bundle, a trivialization $E^0 = M\times \R$, and an orientation on $M$ given by the volume form $\mu_\theta = \theta\wedge d\theta^n/n!$.

-We suppose that a compact Lie group $G$ acts on $M$ by contact transformations; by averaging, we may assume that the contact form $\theta$ is $G$-invariant. \begin{definition} We define the {\bf contact momentum map} associated to the contact form $\theta$ to be the map $\Phi_\theta:M\rightarrow \mathfrak{g}^*$ such that for any $X\in \mathfrak{g}$, we have
+We suppose that a compact Lie group $G$ acts on $M$ by contactomorphisms; by averaging, we may assume that the contact form $\theta$ is $G$-invariant. \begin{definition} The {\bf contact momentum map} associated to the contact form $\theta$ is the map $\Phi_\theta:M\rightarrow \mathfrak{g}^*$ such that for any $X\in \mathfrak{g}$, we have

 \end{definition} \begin{remark} The contact momentum map defined above does of course depend on the choice of contact form $\theta$.
 For further discussion of the properties of contact momentum maps, see \cite{ler}. \end{remark} We note that the momentum map components $\Phi^X_\theta = \theta(X_M)$ satisfy similar properties to the components of a symplectic momentum map.
 In particular, $\Phi^X_\theta$ is the `Hamiltonian' function associated to the vector field $X_M$, in the sense that, by the invariance of $\theta$, we have